arizz96/arizz96-dev/about.md

 ## Personal experience

-- Built a DIY go-kart with friends when I was 14 yo
+- Built a [DIY go-kart]({% post_url /en/2024-08-21-cart-to-kart-the-journey-of-a-14-year-olds-project %}) with friends when I was 14 yo
-- Won the Vicenza's IoT hackathon with the Stenduino project in 2015
+- Won the Vicenza's IoT hackathon with the [Stenduino project]({% post_url /en/2023-11-17-stenduino-a-life-changing-project %}) in 2015
 - Parish youth group leader in Valli del Pasubio from 2015 to 2019
 - Scout Leader of the Italian Catholic Guides and Scouts Association (AGESCI) from 2021
+- Speaker at RubyDay 2023 with ["RuboCop sent you a friend request"](https://www.youtube.com/watch?v=S-4dGvLisDE)

 ## Work experience